Your Guide to Continuous Onboarding for Saas | Userpilot Blog

-Product folks who really own their product growth metrics know that they will never be done.
+Product folks who really own their product growth metrics and key performance indicators know that they will never be done.

 Because onboarding – meaning ‘new user onboarding’ – is just a tiny fraction of your user experience layer.

-To succeed at improving your user activation, adoption, engagement & retention – you need to think of your onboarding as the 1st step in a ‘continuous user education loop’.
+To succeed at improving your user activation, adoption, engagement & retention – your company needs to think of your onboarding as the 1st step in a ‘continuous user education loop’.

 This is because each stage of your onboarding has a different goal related to your product growth strategy:

 Continuous onboarding means you don’t stop at new user activation